SerenityOS/serenity/CONTRIBUTING.md

 **Do:**

 * Write in idiomatic Serenity C++17, using the `AK` containers in all code.
-* Conform to the project coding style.
+* Conform to the project coding style found in [CodingStyle.md](https://github.com/SerenityOS/serenity/blob/master/Documentation/CodingStyle.md).
 Please use `clang-format` (version 8 or newer) to automatically format C++ files.
 * Choose expressive variable, function and class names.
 Make it as obvious as possible what the code is doing.
 * Split your changes into separate, atomic commits.
 * Make sure your commits are rebased on the master branch.